ThePatShea/bitrobot-dev/README.md

 - JSDoc comments on all components and functions
 - Full TypeScript coverage with strict mode
 - Barrel exports for clean imports

+## Assumptions

+Where the mockup was ambiguous or incomplete, I made the following decisions:

+### Design & Layout

+- **Maximum width**: I interpreted the mockup width as a `max-width`.
+Content centers horizontally when the viewport exceeds this width.
+- **Responsive behavior**: I inferred element sizing, stacking, and spacing for smaller screens, as the mockup only provided a single viewport size.
+- **Hover and active states**: Where the mockup provided hover states, I used them.
+Where they were not provided, I designed appropriate hover and active states, as these are expected for a polished user experience.

+### Typography

+- **Font substitution**: The mockup uses PP NeueBit and Aeonik, which require commercial licenses.
+I used Inter as a visually similar alternative.
+- **Visual matching over exact values**: When mockup font sizes, weights, or letter-spacing produced different visual results with the substitute font, I adjusted values to match the mockup's visual appearance rather than its exact specifications.
+This also affected the padding of containing elements (buttons, divs, etc.).

+### Data & Content

+- **Active navigation state**: The mockup showed the sidebar in three different places: two with "Dashboard" selected, and one with "Contribute" selected, despite showing the same dashboard content.
+I selected "Dashboard" since the page content is clearly the dashboard view.
+- **Data consistency**: Where the mockup showed different values for the same data (e.g., the user's earnings appearing differently in the leaderboard vs. earnings cards), I used the earnings card values as the source of truth.
+- **Logo behavior**: I made the BitRobot logo function as a home link, consistent with bitrobot.ai.

+### Clarifications

+I confirmed the following via email correspondence with Jon prior to implementation:

+- The carousel should repeat the same card content across all slides
+- The user account dropdown should contain only a "Sign out" option, styled in red with consistent typography
+- Mobile optimization is not required, but the layout should adapt gracefully to different monitor sizes and browser resizing